replit-archive/jsrepl/README.md

 #jsREPL

-A one-page client-side REPL for many languages.
+A client-side REPL engine for languages implemented or compiled to JavaScript.

 ##Current Languages